-Blueberries rank among the highest of all fruits and vegetables in the capacity to destroy free radicals.
-Blueberries contain caffeic acid, catechin, chlorogenic acid, epicatechin, ferulic acid, gallic acid, kaempferol, myricetin, naringenin, p-coumaric acid, p-hydroxybenzoic acid, pterostilbene, resveratrol, quercetin, and ursolic acid, most of which have been reported to have anti-cancer properties.
+Blueberries (Vaccinium corymbosum) rank among the highest of all fruits and vegetables in their capacity to destroy free radicals.
+Blueberries have been shown to have neuroprotective, cardioprotective and cholesterol-lowering properties.
+Blueberries are a rich source of anthocyanins, including various delphinidins, malvidins, petunidins, cyanidins and peonidins.
+Blueberries also contain resveratrol, pterostilbene, catechin, epicatechin, kaempferol, myricetin, quercetin, p-coumaric acid, p-hydroxybenzoic acid, chlorogenic acid, gallic acid, and ursolic acid, all of which have been reported to have anti-cancer properties.

 Blueberries have been found to inhibit mammary cancer cell proliferation in mice and rats, as well as inhibiting cultured cancer cell growth in the laboratory and blood vessel tumors in rats.
 Pterostilbene has been shown to inhibit obesity-related breast cancer growth and proliferation in the laboratory and to have additive treatment effects when combined with tamoxifen in estrogen receptor positive (ER+) breast cancer cells.
 Pterostilbene also has been shown to reduce the formation of breast cancer stem cells and inhibit their metastatic activities.